Search waiting | Matsusada Precision

 Searching...

-The applied electric field causes these electrons to drift toward the positive electrode (anode) and the positive ions toward the negative electrode (cathode).
-This movement of charges constitutes an electric current, which is measured to detect and quantify the radiation.
-If the voltage applied to the electrodes is too low, the separated ions and electrons will recombine before they reach the electrodes.
-Therefore, a sufficient voltage of several tens to several hundred V is required in the ionization chamber.
+The applied electric field causes the electrons to drift toward the positive electrode (anode) and positive ions toward the negative electrode (cathode).
+This movement creates a small electric current, which is measured to quantify the radiation intensity.

-Matsusada Precision offers a wide range of high-voltage power supplies ideal for ionization chambers, featuring low ripple, a compact design, and ratings up to 1 kV and beyond.
+Matsusada Precision offers a wide range of high-voltage power supplies optimized for these detectors, featuring low ripple, compact designs, and high stability.

 visualisation of ionization chamber